CapsCollective/raylib-cpp-starter/docs/MakefileExplanation.md

-depends := $(patsubst %.o, %.d, $(objects)) compileFlags := -std=c++17 -I include linkFlags = -L lib/$(platform) -l raylib
+depends := $(patsubst %.o, %.d, $(objects)) compileFlags := -std=c++17 -I include linkFlags = -L lib/$(platform) -l raylib ifdef MACRO_DEFS
+    macroDefines := -D $(MACRO_DEFS)
+endif
 ```

 In this snippet there are two different assignment operators used, `:=` meaning "instant, static assign", and `=` meaning lazy assign, where the macro will only be assigned on use (this is useful when it relies on another macro that may not yet be defined).
 The operator `?=` is also used in cases where assignment is contingent on the variable being previously undefined.
 Finally, the `+=` operator is used to append content to a previously defined macro.
+At the very end, it checks to see if any macros were defined in the `Makefile` declaration and adds he macros to our compilation steps.

 ### Platform-Specific Macros
 The final grouping of macros in the Makefile relate to those that differ on a per-platform basis.
 The structure uses nested if-statements to first determine whether the current platform is Windows or not to assign macros.
 If it is not Windows, it then checks whether the current platform is Linux or macOS and assigns macros accordingly.